Wikipedia

 Model Parliament

-In 1294, the Anglo-French War broke out over control of Gascony.
+In 1294, Philip IV attempted to recover Aquitaine in the Gascon War.
 Edward's need for money to finance the war led him to take arbitrary measures.
 He ordered the seizure of merchants' wool, which was only released after payment of the unpopular maltolt, a tax never authorised by Parliament.
 Church wealth was arbitrarily seized, and the clergy were further asked to give half of their revenues to the king.
 They refused but agreed to a smaller sum.
 Over the next couple years, parliaments approved new taxes, but it was never enough.
-More money was needed to put down a Welsh rebellion and win the First War of Scottish Independence.[70]
+More money was needed to put down a Welsh rebellion and win the First War of Scottish Independence.[72]

 Crisis of 1297